Cucumber Salad with Vinegar

 6. Is Cucumber Salad Keto Friendly?

-7. Suggestions for Cucumber Onion Salad
+7. Suggestions for Cucumber Salad

-10. How to Make Cucumber Onion Salad
+10. How to Make Cucumber Salad with Vinegar

-11. Cucumber Onion Salad Recipe
+11. Cucumber Salad with Vinegar Recipe

-• Cucumbers – I usually start with five fresh, crisp cucumbers from my garden or the grocery store.
-Add more or less, , depending on how many you’re serving.
+• Cucumbers – Five fresh, crisp cucumbers from the garden or the grocery store are my go-to, but feel free to use more or less depending on how many you’re serving.

-• Apple cider vinegar – This vinegar is so flavorful and tangy, it’s delicious in this salad.
+• Apple Cider Vinegar – I love the tangy, slightly fruity kick of apple cider vinegar.
 You can also substitute white vinegar, red wine vinegar, or rice vinegar.

-• Sugar – about half a cup, or more depending on your personal preference for sweetness.
+• Sugar – About half a cup, but you can adjust depending on your sweetness preference.

-• Water – half a cup
+• Water – Half a cup helps balance the acidity of the vinegar.

 Where this Recipe Came From

-In our humble opinion, this is the best cucumber salad recipe out there!
-Our mom made this salad often when we were growing up, and we still make it today.
+In my humble opinion, this is the best cucumber salad recipe out there!
+My mom made this salad often when I was growing up, and we still make it today.
 It’s the perfect side dish and a great way to bring some freshness into your meal!
 The sliced cucumbers and red onions soak up the sweet and tangy vinegar dressing so well.
-It tastes so fresh and delicious.
 This is definitely one of my favorite salads for summer nights.
-You can serve immediately or store in the fridge in an airtight container to eat as a snack or to complement a quick lunch.

 Salad Dressing Substitutions